 “The impact of age seems to focus almost exclusively on the female partner’s biological clock,” Dodge told The Guardian.
 “When making this decision, they should also be considering the man’s age.”

-Another factor, observed by Brase and colleagues in U.S.-based samples, is a simple cost-benefit analysis.
-As men grow older they tend to achieve more in their careers, so the costs of having a child (financial and professional) diminish, relative to the benefits.
+Another factor contributing to baby fever in older men, observed by Brase and colleagues in U.S.-based samples, is a simple cost-benefit analysis.
+As men grow older, they tend to achieve more in their careers, so the costs of having a child (financial and professional) diminish, relative to the benefits.
 Baby fever may be less about gender than socioeconomics.
 “Gender role norms didn’t do much as far as explaining people’s desire to have a baby,” Brase says.

 Which means there’s nothing more masculine than catching baby fever.